-This is the groupoid cardinality of the groupoid , the core of FinSet.
+This happens to also be the groupoid cardinality of the groupoid , the core of FinSet.

-The Euler numbers , are a sequence of integers defined via the generating function
+The Euler numbers (also called secant numbers) , are a sequence of integers defined via the generating function

 All odd-numbered members of the sequence vanish: for . , , , see Euler number at wikipedia for more and the Abramowitz–Stegun handbook for many Euler numbers.